-The trustees are grateful to all those who have volunteered to work with the Charity and promote the Charity's goals throughout the year.
+The trustees are grateful to all those who have volunteered (9 volunteers, 5 of whom are trustees) to work with the Charity and promote the Charity's goals throughout the year.
 Volunteers are committed people who share the aims and values of the Charity and have skills and experience to assist it with its work.

-At end of 2020 there were 10 volunteers, including 6 trustees.
+At end of 2021 there were 10 volunteers, including 5 trustees.